 It is the very first part of a maturing plant embryo or seedling.
 During germination, radicals are the first elements to come out of the seeds.

 They are present in the roots and the stems of plants.
 Typically, Xylem lies within the interior of the stem, while the phloem is present on the exterior.
 Xylem is responsible for carrying minerals and water to the leaves from the roots.
 Phloem takes the organic nutrients and glucose from the leaves and transports the nutrients to the other parts of the plant.

 These thin-walled plant tissues are primarily seen in the cortex, pith, or pericycle of the stems and roots.
 They conduct most of the metabolic activities in a plant.

 5. What is Sclerenchyma?

 They are relatively thick and have strong plant tissue.
 They give optimum support to the plant.

 6. What is Collenchyma?

 They are primarily present in the ‘growing parts’ of a plant, such as shoots and leaves.
 They give additional support to the plants.
 There is a fundamental difference between sclerenchyma and collenchyma.
-Unlike sclerenchyma, these tissues generally comprise of thin walls, with irregular, thick patches in the spots where secondary growth is feasible.
+Unlike sclerenchyma, these tissues generally consist of thin walls, with irregular, thick patches in the spots where secondary growth is feasible.